Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 On the other hand, **political conservatism** is a way of organizing society according to a fixed order.
 This is why conservatives are opposed to progress.
 They want to freeze society in the state it has reached at the moment they speak, and believe that any change would be worse.

 Politically, cultural conservatives often join the ranks of political conservatism.
 But this is not always the case.
-The two conservatisms are not necessarily inseparable. **You can be a cultural conservative and a libertarian
+The two conservatisms are not necessarily inseparable. **You can be a cultural conservative and a libertarian.**

 For example, an individual may defend cultural traditions (such as family, religion or local customs) in his or her personal or community life, while advocating limited government that does not impose these values by law.
-This type of person might encourage conservative norms through persuasion, education or example, while respecting the right of others to live differently, in line with libertarian principles.
+This type of person might encourage conservative norms through persuasion, education or leading by example, while respecting the right of others to live differently, in line with libertarian principles.

 The culturally conservative libertarian may morally disapprove of certain behaviors, but he **does not advocate legal prohibition or incarceration** of people who engage in consensual, non-aggressive actions.
 It may dislike such actions, oppose them, fight them and actively discourage people from engaging in them, but always **without resorting to the coercive force of the law**.